JetBrains/Qodana/Docker/techs.md

    docker run ... -v <inspection-profile.xml>:/data/profile.xml <image-name>
    ```

 - Save a report in HTML.
-The HTML report will be stored in a separate `report/` subdirectory under the `results` directory.
+By default, the HTML report will be stored in a separate `report/` subdirectory under the `results` directory.
+This location could be configured with `--report-dir`.
    ```
    docker run ... <image-name> --save-report
    ```

 - Display a report in HTML.
 After the inspection is finished, the container will not exit and will listen to port `8080`.
 You can connect to [`http://localhost:8080`](http://localhost:8080) to see the results.
+Press Ctrl-C when done.
    ```
    docker run ... -p 8080:8080 <image-name> --show-report
    ```